 I have been privileged in the last week to speak to two experts in the field of digital and social media hotel marketing – Are Morch and Sébastien Félix of Influence Society.
 Both had a similar, and important messages.
 In this post, I am looking at what this means for smaller independent hotels.

 First, with the online travel agents controlling how many people see your hotel, you need to make sure that you are seen by potential clients.
 This means using all available opportunities to gain visibility.
-If booking.com puts you at number 38 on their list tomorrow, are you prepared?
+Are you prepared if booking.com puts you at number 38 on their list tomorrow?

 Social media and digital marketing are great tools to create these good feelings and higher visibility.
 Sébastien points out that currently 90% of all travel searches are online, of which 51% are mobile: